-Carlos Mera joined Rabobank’s Agri Commodity Market Research team in January 2015 as a senior commodity analyst, having spent over seven years at Neumann Kaffee Gruppe.
+Carlos Mera joined Rabobank’s Agri Commodity Market Research team in 2015 as a senior commodity analyst, having spent over seven years at a large coffee trading house.

 Carlos has visited over a thousand coffee farms and is an experienced crop forecaster.
 Carlos holds a BSc economics from University of Buenos Aires and a MSc Finance from the London School of Economics and Political Science.